 One of my favorite strains for promoting DILDs is Green Crack.
 Most people experience an energizing effect under its influence, and 40% report a focusing effect.
 It also contains some pinene and (sometimes) a relatively low THC level (17%).

-Best Strains for Astral Projection (OBEs) & Wake-Induced Lucid Dreams (WILDs)
+Best Strains for Astral Projection (OBEs) & Wake-Initiated Lucid Dreams (WILDs)

 There are a few things cannabis can help us with in this sort of practice.